 Our Accelerometers have evolved over the years.
 The

-about $3.00 per accelerometer or less.
-The basic idea is that you have a
+$3.00 per accelerometer or less.
+The basic idea is that you have a pipe

-pipe fitting (2 -3" long 1/2" black iron or galvanized nipple - from
+fitting (2 -3" long 1/2" black iron or galvanized nipple - from Home

-Home Depot) suspended by elastic bands inside a clear acrylic tube (From
+Depot) suspended by elastic bands inside a clear acrylic tube (From TAP

-tip the accelerometer on end, the "g" force of the earth will make
+the accelerometer on end, the "g" force of the earth will make the

 acceleration, or 9.8 m/s/s.
 If the elastic band is a linear spring, then